 There are currently no confirmed details as to the hardware or expected driving range we can expect the Mini EV to boast, but it’s likely it will use similar technology as parent brand BMW’s i3 electric car.

 Want to buy an electric car now?
-See the best electric cars for 2019.
+See the best electric cars.

 Honda C-RV Hybrid